denodrivers/postgres/docs/README.md

 containing the reason why the TLS connection failed. **This is the default configuration**.

+Sadly, stablishing a TLS connection in the way Postgres requires it isn't possible without the `Deno.startTls` API, which is currently marked as unstable.
+This is a situation that will be solved once this API is stabilized, however I don't have an estimated time of when that might happen.

 ### Clients

 You are free to create your clients like so: